 The United States participates in the Organization for Economic Cooperation and Development (OECD) program.
 As a member country, it adheres to the provisions of the Multilateral Agreement on Waste.
 The latter covers shipments of hazardous waste for recycling between member countries.
 With respect to the import and export of hazardous waste, the United States also has bilateral waste agreements with:

 Other countries have signed independent commitments with the US authorities.
 Among them are:

-These allow shipments of waste to the United States for recycling or disposal.
+These allow shipments of waste to or from the United States for recycling or disposal.
 In accordance with US law, the current regulatory provisions applicable to domestic imports and exports of hazardous waste are detailed in Title 40 of the Code of Federal Regulations (CFR) Part 262 Subpart H - Transboundary Movements of Hazardous Waste for Recovery or Disposal.

 The potential value of the waste will be at the center of waste export or import decisions.
 To maximize the potential value of their waste, agents may decide to export and sell the waste in countries with lower treatment costs and higher demand.
 China and India are examples of primary importer countries with lower treatment costs and higher demand.
 Conversely, the economy and world trade strongly influence the potential value of waste, through an overall demand effect and through the price of raw and secondary materials in terms of import/export.